-AACSB: Analytical Thinking

-Blooms: Create

-Difficulty: 2 Medium

-to tightly coordinated to achieve

-Learning Objective: 02-03 Why the strategic initiatives taken at various organizational levels must be tightly coordinated to achieve companywide performance targets.
+AACSB: Analytical Thinking Blooms: Create Difficulty: 2 Medium Learning Objective: 02-03 Why the strategic initiatives taken at various organizational levels must be tightly coordinated to achieve companywide performance targets.
 Learning Objective: 02-05 The role and responsibility of a company's board of directors in overseeing the strategic management process.

-106. The task of crafting a company's strategy is typically a job for the company's whole management team, not just a small group of senior executives.
+Topic: Strategic Management 106.
+The task of crafting a company's strategy is typically a job for the company's whole management team, not just a small group of senior executives.
 True or false?
 Explain and support your answer.